arnaghizadeh/grid_cell_navigation_model/README.md

 ### Grid cell navigational model
 Official implementation of the grid cell navigation model.
 The code is written with pure Java.
-With this code you can create different types of mazes and run a navigation algorithm with the created mazes.
-This could be used as a simulator for Grid cell, firing, a play ground to implement you own method, doing research in robotic etc. You can read about this method in [Grid cell navigation model](https://arnaghizadeh.github.io/papers/GNM/GNM.html) webpage.
+With this code, you can create different types of mazes and run a navigation algorithm with the created mazes.
+This could be used as a simulator for the Grid cell firing, a playground to implement your own method, doing research in robotic, etc. You can read about this method in [Grid cell navigation model](https://arnaghizadeh.github.io/papers/GNM/GNM.html) webpage.

 ### Maze
 You can create three types of mazes:

-1 - Created an empty maze with only open blocks and nothing else, the size is determined with x, y:
+1 - Create an empty maze with `open(#)` blocks and nothing else, the size is determined with x, y:
 ```
 Maze ma  = new Maze(x,y);
 ```

-2 - Created a proper maze with open, closed, start and end  blocks, the size is determined with x, y and probability of closed blocks with p:
+2 - Create a proper maze with `open(#)`, `closed(*)`, `start(s)`, and `end(e)` blocks, the size is determined with x, y, and the probability of closed blocks with p:
 ```
 Maze ma  = new Maze(x,y, p);
 ```

-3 - Created a proper maze with open, closed, start and end  blocks, the size is determined with x, y and probability of closed blocks with p, you can fixate the start position with startX, startY and end position with endX, endY.
+3 - Created a proper maze with `open(#)`, `closed(*)`, `start(s)`, and `end(e)`  blocks, the size is determined with x, y, and the probability of closed blocks with p, you can fixate the start position with startX, startY and end position with endX, endY.

 ```